ibrimad/mybb-development-server/README.md

 Latest packages are from remi/epel.

 Profiling: XHProf + XHProf.io.
-Located at /xhprof/, automatically loaded.
+Located at /xhprof/, automatically loaded. siege + strace available.

-Cache: APC.
-Stats at /apc.php
+Cache: APC (Stats at /apc.php), memcached.
+Both PHP extensions are installed.

 Firewall: iptables disabled.
 No need for it.